WICG/aom/reference-delegate-explainer.md

 The existing [ARIAMixin IDL attributes](https://w3c.github.io/aria/#ARIAMixin) (such as `ariaLabelledbyElements` and `ariaActiveDescendantElement`) unlock part of the solution to the cross-root ARIA problem.
 They allow for an element inside a shadow DOM to create an ARIA link to an element outside that shadow DOM.
 However, they are limited in that they can't reference an element inside another component's shadow DOM.
 The specifics of this limitation are described in more detail in @alice's article.

 The "missing piece" to solving the cross-root ARIA problem is the ability to refer into Shadow DOM.
-The Reference Delegate feature described in this explainer intends to solve this problem in a way that is compatible with the ARIAMixin attributes.
+The Reference Target feature described in this explainer intends to solve this problem in a way that is compatible with the ARIAMixin attributes.

-When Reference Delegate is used in conjunction with ARIAMixin, it is possible to create references between elements in sibiling shadow DOMs, or between any two unrelated shadow DOMs on the page, as long as the components have provided the API to do so, through reference delegates and custom attributes.
+When Reference Target is used in conjunction with ARIAMixin, it is possible to create references between elements in sibiling shadow DOMs, or between any two unrelated shadow DOMs on the page, as long as the components have provided the API to do so, through reference targets and custom attributes.

 ### Web components as drop-in replacements for builtins